-- Complaints in relation to the following issues should be made to the Local Authority: - The provision of religious education and collective worship (except for church aided schools). - School admission appeals.
+- Complaints in relation to the following issues should be made to the Local Authority: - The provision of religious education and collective worship (except for church aided schools). - School admission appeals. - o Exclusions. o Special educational needs assessments. - o Child protection issues and allegations of child abuse.

-- Exclusions.

-- Special educational needs assessments.

-- Child protection issues and allegations of child abuse.